Alex-Elias/ot-harjoitustyo/dokumentaatio/kayttoohje.md

 ## Selecting a user

-To select a user click on the drop down menu and select the user you wish to log into then click on the **_Select User_** button.
+To select a user click on the drop down menu and select the user you wish to log into.
+Click onto the **_Select User_** button to log in.

 ![Select user image](https://github.com/Alex-Elias/ot-harjoitustyo/blob/master/Images/UserSelectionScene.png)